Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 - Low self-discharge of 1-2% per month.
 During the first 24 hours, the discharge can reach 5%.
 The discharge is the lowest if the battery is stored partially charged.

-- Can be stored with a low charge without damage.
+- It can be stored with a low charge without damage.

 - Light and compact.